kosegor/gossamer-go-take-home/README.md

 	Add(message *Message) (err error)
 	// Delete will delete message from tracker
 	Delete(id string) (err error)
-	// Get returns a message for a given ID.
+	// Message returns a message for a given ID.
 Message is retained in tracker Message(id string) (message *Message, err error)
-	// All returns messages in the order in which they were received Messages() (messages []*Message)
+	// Messages returns messages in the order in which they were received Messages() (messages []*Message)
 }
 ```